-Mom’s Classic Potato Salad is a basic potato salad recipe that’s an old family favorite.
+Mom’s Classic Potato Salad is an old family favorite.
 Creamy, and just right!

 Happy Monday, everyone – and happy July 1st!

 I hope you had a lovely weekend filled with fun in the sun.
 I laced up my walking shoes for the first time in over a week to zip around some trails, then Ben and I spent a few hours walking around the Des Moines Art Festival on Saturday.
 The weather was crazy!
 These dark storm clouds kept passing over the festival every 30 minutes or so, but never let loose – as long as we were there, anyway.
 I can’t imagine a worse scenario for a traveling artist.
 RAIN!

 I also whipped up a batch of my Mom’s Classic Potato Salad for you.
 I promised I’d post this recipe before the 4th, and here she is!

 If you attend a BBQ at my parent’s house in the summer, you are 99% guaranteed to be served Judy’s Baked Beans, Grandpa’s Pasta Salad, and Yo’ Mama’s Dirt Cake, or any combo of the three, but always, always, always Mom’s Classic Potato Salad.
 It’s a summertime staple.

 My Mom (she cracks me up.
 Yes, Mom, I know who you are!) has made this recipe so many times that it’s ingrained in her memory, but last week I had her write it down ingredient by yummy ingredient, step by simple step.
 I’ve never actually made this classic potato salad myself – afterall, Mom always seems to make it best – and was so surprised by the recipe.
 Not nearly as much mayo as I thought, and a secret marinating step that gives the salad flavor from the inside out.
 You’ll see!